GeorgeStanov/Proiect1_ETTI/README.md

 # Proiect1_ETTI
-Oscillator with Wien Bridge
-The project is done in romanian
+Oscillator with Wien Bridge.
+The project is done in romanian.